rayw000/use-proxy/README.md

 ### How it works

 All `use-proxy` does is manipulating your `url-proxy-services` variable.
 Every time you toggle proxies, `url-proxy-services` will be saved into your `custom.el` file.
-When `use-proxy-mode` on, this variable will be loaded.
+When `use-proxy-mode` is on, this variable will be loaded.

 ### Similar packages
 [with-proxy](https://github.com/twlz0ne/with-proxy.el), [proxy-mode](https://github.com/stardiviner/proxy-mode)